Hairein/mks-bulletml-toolkit/README.md

 # mks-bulletml-toolkit
-MKS BulletML Toolkit - A collection of tools to visualize and work with cpesific BulletML XML files.
-Initially, this library parses output from the [MKS BulletML Pattern Builder](https://store.steampowered.com/app/3950780/MKS_BulletML_Pattern_Builder/) but intention here is to make it a generic BulletML XML file parser.
+MKS BulletML Toolkit - A collection of tools to visualize and work with specific BulletML XML files.
+Initially, this library parses output from the [MKS BulletML Pattern Builder](https://store.steampowered.com/app/3950780/MKS_BulletML_Pattern_Builder/) but the intention here is to make it a generic BulletML XML file parser.

 The entire project is provided under the MIT license except foreign files and libraries used within which retain their respective licensing.